SwastikPurathepparambil/GmailReader/README.md

 # GmailReader

-GmailReader is listens for new Gmail messages through Google Pub/Sub, extracts the email content, and passes it into custom filtering logic (`filterEmail`).
+GmailReader listens for new Gmail messages through Google Pub/Sub, extracts the email content and passes it into custom filtering logic (`filterEmail`).

 ---